depaulaj/matching-islands/README.md

 ---

-# Example: complete protein analysis
+# Example: complete analysis

-A complete virulence-island analysis including the similarity heatmap, Louvain clustering, and shared/exclusive protein identification can be run with:
+A complete island analysis including the similarity heatmap, Louvain clustering, and shared/exclusive protein identification can be run with:

+For a complete protein-level analysis:
 ```bash
 python3 matching_islands.py -i GIPSy2_results/ -p --all --plot --louvain --shared
 ```